MOSH-Insa-Toulouse/2021_2022_Faure_Vergnet/README.md

 Our mini-project is able to retrieve gas sensor values.
 It sends periodically those values using The Things Network (TTN).
 If a value goes over a cerain threshold, an alarm is triggered (buzzer).
 The state of the alarm is also sent over TTN.
 To reduce power consumption, it uses hardware interupts to wake up at specific intervals and read new values.

+There a four LEDs indicating different states:
+- The red LED will turn on when gas is detected, while the buzzer is buzzing
+- The blue LED turns on when the arduino is connected to TTN
+- The green LED turns on when the device is reading sensor data
+- THe yellow LED turns on when the device is setup, indicating it is ready to read sensor data

+Sadly, we did not take any picture of the finished product.

 ### Node-Red Dashboard